 The Legend of Zelda: Breath of the Wild (Switch, Wii U)

 Hyrule’s iconic hero is back and Princess Zelda needs rescuing again in the latest installment of Nintendo’s long-running flagship.
-All the classic elements of a Legend of Zelda game are still here — challenging puzzles, rupee farming, and duels both small and massive — but Breath of the Wild introduces new elements that make it the best game in the series to date.
+All the classic elements of a Legend of Zelda game are still here — challenging puzzles, rupee farming, and duels both small and massive — but Breath of the Wild introduces new elements that make it the best Zelda game in the series to date and one of the best Switch games outright.
 The combat is more difficult than previous games, for instance, and Link must use a variety of weapons (that also degrade over time) to fend off foes in an environment that is often a detriment to the adventure.
 Needless to say, crafting potions and tools is a must.

 Read our full The Legend of Zelda: Breath of the Wild review